Pacific Northwest Native Plant Profile: Western Wild Ginger (Asarum caudatum)

 Western wild ginger (Asarum caudatum) is an understory plant that offers wonderful texture in the form of deeply veined, evergreen, aromatic leaves that carpet the soil in shady conditions, soil protection, habitat for tiny creatures, and unusual, secretive flowers.
 The genus Asarum has about 17 species found in North America, China, and Europe; the name is the Latin form of the Greek asaron, of obscure origin.
 The species epithet, caudatum, means “tailed” and refers to the wispy, almost whimsical appendages of the sepals, which protect the flower.

 And what a flower!
-Burgundy with a brownish tinge, and enchantingly mysterious in appearance, they typically bloom from April to July in Oregon.
+Burgundy with a brownish tinge and enchantingly mysterious in appearance, they typically bloom from April to July in Oregon.
 You may not even notice them unless you’re weeding on your hands and knees, or if you make a special point to seek out their intricate beauty at ground level.
 With charming little tails, a three-cornered shape, and a hairy cup that conceals the real flower, they are one of nature’s hidden little gems, observable only to soil dwellers or those two-legged creatures with a spirit of curiosity.

 Asarum caudatum